sdslabs/recommends/README.md

 ## Web Development

+* [Mozzila Developer Network](https://developer.mozilla.org/en-US/): MDN is the one stop shop for learning all kinds of open web development technologies.
+You will find the best resources on HTML, CSS, JS, Web APIs, etc.

 ## System Administration

 * [SysAdvent](https://sysadvent.blogspot.com/): SysAdvent is a blog that posts one article about system administration for each day of December, with the goal.